Suprada-2002/notes_training/MVC/intro_to_mvc.md

 ## 1. Model
 - parts of the application that implement the logic for the application's data domain.
 - retrieve and store model state in the database.
+- represent business data/domain data as well as logic to manage the business data

 ## 2. View
 - views are the components that display the application's UI